Realtor Commission Calculator BC

 • Individual Agent Variations: It’s crucial to understand that RE/MAX agents are individuals with their own business practices.
 Commission rates vary significantly from one RE/MAX agent to another, even within the same office.

 • How much are RE/MAX realtor commission rates in BC?
 There’s no single answer.
-RE/MAX commission rates vary between individual agents and offices.
+RE/MAX commission rates vary by agent and office.
 You must contact specific RE/MAX agents to inquire about their rates.

 In short, when working with a RE/MAX agent in BC, don’t hesitate to ask about their commission structure upfront.
 Be prepared to discuss your needs and expectations, and remember that negotiation is often possible.
-Just because an agent works for RE/MAX doesn’t mean their commission rates differ from other BC realtors.
+Just because an agent works for RE/MAX doesn’t mean their commission rate differs from other realtors’.
 It’s all about the individual agent and your agreement with them.

 Your Guide to Commission Negotiations